LukeMS/keltor/rst/index.rst

 Boggards stand 5 feet tall and weigh close to 200 pounds, however they tend to look shorter due to a hunched posture.
 While they are often found in swampy areas, the boggard also inhabit rain forests, damp caves, and any other places that are wet and shady as they need to dampen their skin often.
 Another key factor will be spawning pools which boggards will want to protect.

-In the Middle Lands, boggards are a bit smarter than the normal variety, gaining a +1 to intelligence.
+In the `Middle Lands`_, boggards are a bit smarter than the normal variety, gaining a +1 to intelligence.
 This translates to better tactics.
 In particular, their use of "the chorus".
 This strategy is used to maximize the usefulness of their Terrifying Croak ability.
 The first three rounds of any combat one third of the boggards use their Terrifying Croak.
 In this way they ensure maximum fear.
 Additionally, when their numbers are great enough, they will employ their Sticky Tongue to pacify an opponent, by making grapple attacks with a minimum of three boggards using their tongues on a single opponent and working together in the grapple.
 Coupled with ambush tactics, this makes boggards a more feared opponent.

 Boggards form organized bands and are always led by a large and powerful individual.
 On average, these groups number 30 to 40 boggards.
 They will make small settlements of mud huts.
 While they are aggressive, they do not often seek raiding with the fervor of goblins or orcs.
 The exception being when their shaman motivate them with religious rantings of star alignments and the like.